mojaloop/documentation/quality-security/program-management/readme.md

 See [Vulnerability Disclosure Procedure](./vulnerability-disclosure-procedure.md) for more information

-## 2. Scheme Rules Risk Management Guidelines:

-### 2.1 Risk Management, Security, Privacy and Data Confidentiality
+## 2. Scheme Rules Risk Management, Security, Privacy and Data Confidentiality

-[todo - not sure what should go here]
+See [Scheme Rules Guidelines](./scheme-rules-guidelines.md) for more information

+[ link to markdown - Scheme rules]

 ## 3. Standard Baselining

 ### 3.1 GDPR Scoping Analysis Report

+(todo - pdf, upload both pdf and word to docs-artifacts and link to pdf)

 ### 3.2 PCI DSS Baseline report and recommendations – Responsibility matrix (Hub/Switch)

+(todo - upload excel to docs-artifacts and link to )